lilhongxy/lilhongxy.github.io/_pages/about.md

 My research interests focus on understanding the inner workings of large language models (LLMs) and enhancing the interpretability of their behaviors.
 I aim to leverage this analysis to improve LLM performance and reliability.
 Some of the key questions I want to explore include:

 - How do contextual knowledge and model-encoded knowledge interact, particularly in scenarios involving knowledge conflict or complementarity?
-- How can we understand and apply model representations to detect hallucinations, identify critical nodes in information processing, or extract and utilize task-specific representations?
+- How can we better understand model representations and use the theory to detect hallucinations, identify critical nodes in information processing, or extract and utilize task-specific representations?